Jrod7938/JRPlugins/README.md

 - Vardorvis Helper

 # Instructions
+Simply drag and drop `piggy-loader` into your `sideloaded-plugins` folder.

-If you already have EthanApiPlugin on your runelite already, it's probably fine to just grab `piggy-plugins-no-ethan-0.6.jar` and drag that into your `sideloaded-plugins` folder.
+If you already have EthanApiPlugin on your runelite already, open loader config & disable the option to download EthanApi.

-If you don't have EthanApiPlugin then you can grab `piggy-plugins-aio-0.6.jar` and drag that into your `sideloaded-plugins` folder.
+If you don't have a `sideloaded-plugins` folder, you'll want to grab `ethan-api-standalone` from the releases and follow the more detailed instructions in our discord.

 [![Donate at ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/0hutch)